beluganos/beluganos/doc/example/case1/case1.md

 # Case 1: LDP with OSPFv2

-This case is suitable for a beginner of Beluganos, because not only Beluganos's sample configurations but also network environments are prepared.
-In this case, Beluganos will work label switch router (LSR) with LDP and OSPFv2.
+This case is suitable for a beginner of Beluganos.
+In this case, not only Beluganos itselfs but also network environments are prepared automatically.
+In this case, Beluganos works as label switch router (LSR) with LDP and OSPFv2.

 ## Pre-requirements

+### Resources
-In this case, two servers are needed.
-The virtual machine (VM) is acceptable. **IP reachability is needed** between server 1 and 2.
+In this case, two servers are required.
+The virtual machine (VM) is acceptable. **IP reachability is required** between server 1 and 2.

 - Server 1 (for Beluganos)
 	- Ubuntu 18.04 server